Includes Non-Resident Pharmacies

 Pharmacy Renewal Information

-Use this form to apply for a new pharmacy license, to notify the Board of an upcoming relocation, or if your pharmacy has had a change in ownership.
-To request a name change, use the Name Change form
+to apply for a new pharmacy license, to notify the Board of an upcoming relocation, or if your pharmacy has had a change in ownership.

-.)
-For category changes and closure notifications, see appropriate forms below.
+For category changes and closure notifications, please see appropriate forms below.

 Any establishment that falls under this definition needs to be licensed by the state of Minnesota as a pharmacy.